YFujitani/isaax-settlement/README.md

 ## Description

-It becomes the npm package which performs the following series of processing.
+It is the npm package which performs the following series of processing.

 1. Settlement with stripe API call
 2. Transaction registration with freee API